 The undeveloped portion of an existing site, regardless of the use of the existing site, or a vacant lot in a single-family residential area or area with a mix of single-family and multi-family housing with 4 or fewer units are not eligible for points under this subsection.

 Populations with Special Needs.
 An Application will be awarded 2 points if preference is given in at least 20% of the units in the Project to persons who are homeless or displaced, have disabilities, are victims of domestic violence or have other special housing needs.
-An Application will be awarded one (1) additional point if the Applicant agrees to accept project-based rental assistance under HUD’s Section 811 Project Rental Assistance (PRA) Program if made available by MaineHousing for the Project and to convert all or a portion of the preference for which the Applicant was awarded points under this criteria to a set-aside to the extent of the project-based rental assistance made available.
+An Application will be awarded one (1) additional point if the Applicant agrees to apply for (if required) and accept project-based rental assistance under HUD’s Section 811 Project Rental Assistance (PRA) Program if made available by MaineHousing for the Project and to convert all or a portion of the preference for which the Applicant was awarded points under this criteria to a set-aside to the extent of the project-based rental assistance made available.
 This scoring criterion is in no way intended to be a commitment of the funding contemplated in the scoring criteria, any such funding to be made available by MaineHousing in its sole determination.

 The Applicant must specify and commit to maintain a waiting list for the specific population(s) that qualify for the preference or the set-aside, and must offer services that are appropriate to the needs of said population(s) through a qualified third-party provider other than the resident service coordinator required pursuant to Section 5.N.

 Family Housing.
-An Application for a Project for families will be awarded 6 points if a minimum of 50% of the total low income units in the Project are two or more bedroom units and a minimum of 20% of the total low income units in the Project are three or more bedroom units.
-An Application for a family housing Project will be awarded 2 points if a minimum of 70% of the total low income units in the Project are two or more bedroom units.
+An Application for a Project for families will be awarded 6 points if a minimum of 50% of the total Credit-eligible units in the Project are two or more bedroom units and a minimum of 20% of the total Credit-eligible units in the Project are three or more bedroom units.
+An Application for a family housing Project will be awarded 2 points if a minimum of 70% of the total Credit-eligible units in the Project are two or more bedroom units.

 National Housing Trust Fund.
 An Application will be awarded one (1) point if the Applicant agrees to accept funding from MaineHousing under the National Housing Trust Fund as may be required by MaineHousing.
 Any award under the National Housing Trust Fund would require the Applicant to provide deeper affordability by limiting occupancy in a certain number of units in the Project to Extremely Low Income households.
 This scoring criterion is in no way intended to be a commitment of the funding contemplated in the scoring criteria, any such funding to be made available by MaineHousing in its sole determination.